wuwenbin2/fuel-plugin-onos/README.md

 1. Create a new environment.

 2. Select 'onos plugin' on Settings tab.
+If you want to try sfc functions, select SFC features as well.

      onos plugin

-3. Select three nodes with role 'controller', three with role 'compute' and one with 'onos'.
+3. Select a node with role 'onos'

 4. Click 'Deploy changes' to enable nodes with ONOSFW.